 When you need the visual layout, not just the text

 SVG diagrams, embedded charts, <iframe> widgets, custom data attributes for interactive components — these survive in HTML and disappear in Markdown.
-Recent commentary from Anthropic engineers has argued that for AI agents producing rich human-facing output, HTML's expressive range (styled layouts, interactive elements, embedded SVG) is worth its higher token cost.
+In May 2026, Anthropic's Thariq Shihipar published Using Claude Code: The Unreasonable Effectiveness of HTMLOpens in a new tab, arguing that for AI agents producing rich human-facing output, HTML's expressive range (styled layouts, interactive elements, embedded SVG) is worth its higher token cost.
 The point applies symmetrically: if your input contains visuals the model needs to reason about, send HTML.

 When the model is going to render the result